 Margaret McConkie Pope, "A House of Faith," Religious Educator 11, no. 3 (2010): 173–179.

-Margaret McConkie Pope is a former part-time instructor of religion at BYU.
+Margaret McConkie Pope was a former part-time instructor of religion at BYU when this was written.

 My father, Oscar W. McConkie, grew up in Moab, Utah, and he remembers passing the sacrament in overalls, often barefooted.
 Dad was raised on a diet of faith, which was the only thing his family had plenty of.
 Consequently, it was his desire to raise his children on the same diet.
 He became a mighty man of God, and my mother, Vivian, was a strong but gentle woman of profound faith.
 Their faith focused the direction of my life and the lives of all their descendants.